divVerent/sitehashpw/README.md

     to password policies, go to the options and increment the site's generation number until it is accepted.

+*   For maximum security when using the extension, do not fill in the master password, and instead prepend a "user salt" to the per-site password.
+This will then require knowledge of two secrets to generate a password, one of which you store on your computer (the "user salt") and one of which you enter in every browser session.

 ## Building

 ```